Top 5 Data Management Trends (2024 & 2025)

 NVMe is able to transfer 25x more data than serial ATA.

-PCle buses are important component of NVMe.
+PCle buses are an important component of NVMe.

 Taken one step further, NVMe-oF (over fabric) makes the technology available over an entire data center network.
 It can improve speed and connectivity between data storage and servers.